MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 - Registration of cash transactions in the fiscal registration service:

     - Send detailed transaction data to the fiscal registration service.
 This data includes sales line information, and information about discounts, payments, and taxes.
-The fiscal registration service further sends the data to the web-service of tax authorities and receives a confirmation from it that includes various fiscal data, such as the taxpayer's security code, the fiscal identification code, etc.
+The fiscal registration service further sends the data to the web-service of tax authorities and receives a confirmation from it that includes the fiscal identification code of the transaction.
     - Capture a response from the fiscal registration service.
-This response includes fiscal data.
+This response includes fiscal data such as the fiscal identification code or the security code of the transaction, etc.
     - Print the fiscal data for a registered transaction on the receipt.

 - Registration of gift card operations and customer deposits in the fiscal registration service: